chemerisuk/better-i18n-plugin/README.md

 ## Usage

-Let's say we need to localise `"Hello world"` string to support multiple languages.
+Let's say we need to localize `"Hello world"` string to support multiple languages.
 All you need to do in your code is just to use `DOM.i18n` and set it as a `innerHTML` value:

 ```js
 button.set( DOM.i18n("Hello world") );